 I have to forgive myself for breaking the habit and posting 2 hours late (MNL time), on my 2nd-friggin-day into this 30-day challenge.
 I prepared a different post for this day, but that was before I knew I was going home with an Olympia tonight.

 July 24’s awesome thing has got to be this: finding a typewriter in the most everyday of places and finally getting myself one.
 A close second would be, finding out that a typewriter ribbon costs 16 pesos at Office Warehouse.
-That, ladies and gentlemen, was how much technology costed in the yesteryears.
+That, ladies and gentlemen, was how much technology cost in the yesteryears.
 Awesomecakes.

 And so, my first typecast.
 (Whut?
 You don’t know what typecasting is?
 Hello, Strikethru.)

-Dear Traveller | My First Take on TypecastingReference to the novel by Audrey Niffenegger, “The Time Traveler’s Wife”,
+Reference to the novel by Audrey Niffenegger, “The Time Traveler’s Wife”,

 where Clare is the Wife, and Henry, the Traveler.